ikdashish/JsAndNodeInterviewPrep/js_concepts.md

 obj = 1; // what was the 'x' property of the object originally in obj
          // has zero references to it.
 It can be garbage collected.
 ```
+####  30. Explain Polyfill in Javscript.
+A polyfill is a piece of code (usually JavaScript on the Web) used to provide modern functionality on older browsers that do not natively support it.
+The reason why polyfills are not used exclusively is for better functionality and better performance.